n8n-io/n8n-docs/docs/integrations/builtin/credentials/linkedin.md

 /// note | Posting from organization accounts
 To post as an organization, you need to put your app through LinkedIn's [Community Management App Review](https://learn.microsoft.com/en-us/linkedin/marketing/community-management-app-review){:target=_blank .external-link} process.
 ///

+Refer to [Getting Access to LinkedIn APIs](https://learn.microsoft.com/en-us/linkedin/shared/authentication/getting-access){:target=_blank .external-link} for more information on scopes and permissions.

 ## Using OAuth2